jonnew/Oat/README.md

 oat posidet diff raw mpos
 ```

-#### `posifilt`
+#### Position filter
+`oat-posifilt` - Receive positions from named shared memory, filter, and
-Position filter.
-Filters position stream to, for example, remove discontinuities
+publish to a second memory segment.
+Can be used to, for example, remove
-due to noise or discontinuities in position detection.
+discontinuities due to noise or discontinuities in position detection with a
+Kalman filter or annote categorical postion information based on user supplied
+region contours.

 ##### Signature
 ```